Internet-Draft MLS January 2025

 If the group’s ciphersuite does not support HPKE mode_auth_psk, implementations MUST choose TargetedMessageAuthScheme.SignatureHPKEPsk.

 If the group’s ciphersuite does support HPKE mode_auth_psk, implementations CAN choose TargetedMessageAuthScheme.HPKEAuthPsk if better efficiency and/or repudiability is desired.
-Implementations SHOULD consult [hpke-security-considerations] beforehand.
+Implementations SHOULD consult Section 9.1.1 of [RFC9180] beforehand.

 This section describes two extensions to MLS.
 The first allows MLS clients to advertise their support for specific formats inside MLS application_data.
 These are expressed using the extensive IANA Media Types registry (formerly called MIME Types).
 The accepted_media_types LeafNode extension lists the formats a client supports inside application_data.
 The second, the required_media_types GroupContext extension specifies which media types need to be supported by all members of a particular MLS group.
 These allow clients to confirm that all members of a group can communicate.
 Note that when the membership of a group changes, or when the policy of the group changes, it is responsibility of the committer to insure that the membership and policies are compatible.